-Women's World Chess Championship 2013: Fide Releases Details of Bidding Procedure
+Women's World Chess Championship 2014: Fide Announces Bidding Procedure

 b) Proposed venue of the event.

-c) Proposed prize fund for the players (minimum 200,000 euros & should be offered net of any applicable local taxes).
+c) Proposed prize fund for the players (minimum 450,000 USD &; should be offered net of any applicable local taxes).

-d) The contribution to FIDE (net of any applicable local taxes and not less than 20% of the prize money) as stipulated in Article 13.2 as well as the financial obligations stated in Article 14 of the Rules & Regulations of the World Women’s Championship Match 2013.
+d) The contribution to FIDE (net of any applicable local taxes and not less than 20% of the prize money) as stipulated in chapter 3.9 as well as all the financial obligations stated in chapter 3.21 of the World Women’s Championship 2014 Regulations.

-e) Commitment to cover all the other financial obligations to FIDE, in accordance with the Rules & Regulations of the World Women’s Championship Match 2013.
+e) Commitment to cover all the other financial obligations to FIDE, in accordance with the Regulations of the World Women’s Championship 2014.

-f) Commitment to cover all organizational costs, in accordance with the match regulations.
+f) Commitment to cover all organizational costs, in accordance with the Regulations.

-h) A statement that the applicant accepts the regulations of the match without any reservations.
+h) A statement that the applicant accepts the regulations of the event without any reservations.

 i) An invitation for 2 (two) members of the FIDE Commission for World Chess Championships and Olympiads to inspect the proposed venue and examine the other conditions, with all travel/hotel expenses paid by the bidder.